 - 11. Patients with chronic pulmonary and cardio vascular disease should keep their prescribed medicines readily available while going outdoors on poor to severe plus air pollution days (AQI>200). - 12.
 Patients with chronic pulmonary and cardio vascular disease should keep a check on exacerbation of symptoms on poor to severe plus air pollution days (AQI>200). - 13.
 Patients with chronic pulmonary and cardio vascular disease could seek immediate medical advice if symptoms worsen during poor to severe plus air pollution days (AQI>200). - 14.
-On days of poor to severe plus air pollution (AQI>200) consider use of close fitted N95 or N99 masks to reduce exposure to air pollution. - 15.
+On days of poor to severe plus air pollution (AQI>200) consider use of close fitted N95 orN99 masks to reduce exposure to air pollution. - 15.
 On days of poor to severe plus air pollution (AQI>200) use of air purifiers may be beneficial to reduce the effects of air pollution. - 16.
 Avoid uses of air purifiers that works by generating ozone and other harmful byproducts as they increase indoor air pollution. - 17.
 Air conditioners in buildings and vehicles may use "re-circulate" mode to avoid contact with outside polluted air on days of poor to severe plus air pollution (AQI>200). - 18.
 Stop smoking cigarettes, bidis and other related tobacco products which aggravate ill effects of air pollution. - 19.
 When the air pollution level is poor to severe plus (AQI>200), drive the vehicle with windows closed to minimize exposure to air pollution. - 20.
 Use public transport whenever possible to reduce air pollution. - 21.
 When the air pollution level is poor to severe plus (AQI>200), if someone experiences cough, wheezing, chest tightness level of exertional activity should be decreased or stopped and immediately consult to nearest doctor. - 22.
 Follow local air quality forecasts before planning to outdoor activity. - 23.
 Ensure cooking areas are well ventilated with cross ventilation by opening windows, doors to reduce exposure to household air pollution. - 24.
 Avoid burning mosquito coils and incense sticks in closed premises to reduce exposure to indoor air pollution. - 25.
 Avoid spending long periods of time in busy routes in poor to severe plus air pollution days. - 26.
 Avoid exercising near high traffic areas where exposure to air pollution is usually high. - 27.
 Act in time, protect yourself from ill effects of air pollution.

 - 28. Pollution due to fire-cracker burning can seriously impact health of person's suffering from cardiovascular, respiratory diseases. - 29.
-Pollution due to fire-cracker burning can seriously impact health of person's suffering from or who has recovered from COVID-19. - 30.
-Avoid fire-crackers burning especially by people suffering from asthma or another lung disease. - 31.
-Stay indoor during nights of Diwali to reduce exposure to air pollution. - 32.
-Wear a mask (N95 or N99) to reduce exposure to air pollution by fire-crackers. - 33.
-If a person develops breathing difficulty during Diwali, consult to doctor immediately. - 34.
-When complete escape from air pollution is difficult, taking some measures can provide you a certain level of protection from its harmful effects on your health. - 35.
+Avoid fire-crackers burning especially by people suffering from asthma or another lung disease. - 30.
+Stay indoor during nights of Diwali to reduce exposure to air pollution. - 31.
+Wear a mask (N95 or N99) to reduce exposure to air pollution by fire-crackers. - 32.
+If a person develops breathing difficulty during Diwali, consult to doctor immediately. - 33.
+When complete escape from air pollution is difficult, taking some measures can provide you a certain level of protection from its harmful effects on your health. - 34.
 Increased air pollution level can have major health consequences.
 Do check the AQI before planning your outdoor activities for the day.
-Website to check AQI: CPCB - 36.
+Website to check AQI: CPCB - 35.
 It makes such a difference to live in a green and healthy city!
-Become aware & Act now - 37.
+Become aware & Act now - 36.
 Vulnerable population are the highest risk of their health being affected due to Air Pollution.
-These vulnerable groups should avoid outdoor physical activities when Air Quality is poor to severe. - 38.
+These vulnerable groups should avoid outdoor physical activities when Air Quality is poor to severe. - 37.
 Choose green to breathe clean: Planting more trees can reduce the effect of air pollution on health.
 Head towards a pollution free tomorrow with every tree you plant.